 In Decentraland, you can use tokens to represent items that relate to your game or experience, such as a weapon or a trophy.
-As tokens are held in a user’s wallet, they accompany a user from scene to scene, so each scene can choose if and how they want to react to every existing kind of token.
+As tokens are held in a player’s wallet, they accompany a player from scene to scene, so each scene can choose if and how they want to react to every existing kind of token.

 Read What are NFTs on our blog for a more in-depth look at the emergence and evolution of non-fungible tokens.

 If an item is fungible, then it can be substituted or exchanged for any similar item.
 Fiat currencies, like the US dollar, are fungible.
 One dollar bill can be exchanged for any other dollar bill.

 Cryptocurrency tokens like Bitcoin, Ethereum, and MANA are all fungible because one token unit can be exchanged for any other token unit.

 You could also create custom fungible tokens to use in Decentraland scenes and use them to depict items that are all equal and have no distinctive or customizable properties between them.
 You could, for example, create a game that revolves around collecting a large quantity of identical items, and represent these through a fungible token .
 You could also use a fungible token to represent a golden ticket that gives players who hold it access to a specific region or service.

 ERC20 is the most accepted standard for fungible tokens in the Ethereum Network.
 MANA is built upon this standard.

 Non-fungible tokens (or NFTs) have characteristics that make each unit objectively different from others.
 Parcels of LAND in Decentraland are NFTs, as the location of each parcel is unique.
 The adjacency to other parcels, roads, or districts make these locations relevant to token owners.